 Only display a Help button in a window when there is contextually relevant help available.
 It’s not necessary for every dialog and window in your app to include a Help button.
 Because the Help menu is available, users always have another way to access your help content.
-For more information on writing Apple Help content and providing it with your app, see Apple Help Programming Guide.
+To learn how to write Apple Help content and provide it with your app, see Apple Help Programming Guide.

 Help tags allow you to provide basic help information for interface elements in your app without requiring users to shift their focus away from the primary interface.

-Help tags are short messages that appear when the user allows the pointer to rest on an interface element for a few seconds.
+Help tags are short messages that appear when the user allows the pointer to rest on a UI element for a few seconds.
 When the pointer leaves the object, the tag vanishes.
-If the pointer is not moved, the operating system hides the help tag after about 10 seconds.
+If the pointer isn’t moved, the system hides the help tag after about 10 seconds.
 For example, the Finder displays a help tag that describes the behavior of the Quick Look toolbar control.

 The text of a help tag should briefly describe what an interface element does.
 If you find that you need more than a few words to describe the function of a control, you might want to reconsider the design of your app’s user interface.

 You can define help tags in Interface Builder, where they are called tooltips.
 Here are some guidelines to help you create effective help tag messages.